Mariupol: City administration and local politics

-The Mariupol electorate traditionally supports left wing (socialist and communist) and pro-Russian political parties.
-At the turn of the 21st century the Party of Regions numerically prevailed in the City Council followed by the Socialist Party of Ukraine.
+The Mariupol electorate traditionally supported left wing (socialist and communist) and pro-Russian political parties.
+At the turn of the 21st century the Party of Regions numerically prevailed in the Mariupol City Council, followed by the Socialist Party of Ukraine.
+Besides the city council, the local population in Mariupol also vote for deputies in the Donetsk Oblast Council on a regional level and the Verkhovna Rada on a national level.

 In the presidential elections of 2004, 91.1% of the city voted for Viktor Yanukovych and 5.93% for Viktor Yuschenko.
 In the 2006 parliamentary elections, the city voted for the Party of Regions with 39.72% of the votes, the Socialist Party of Ukraine with 20.38%, the Natalia Vitrenko Block with 9.53%, and the Communist Party of Ukraine with 3.29%.

 In the 2014 parliamentary elections the Opposition Bloc won more than 50% of the votes.
 The seats of the city's two electoral districts were won by Serhiy Matviyenkov and Serhiy Taruta.

-The mayor (chairman of executive committee of the city council) of the city is Vadym Boychenko.
-In the October local elections he was re-elected with 64.57% of the votes as a candidate of the Vadym Boychenko Bloc.
-In these mayoral elections Volodymyr Klymenko of Opposition Platform — For Life received 25.84% of the vote, self-nominated candidate Lydia Mugli received 4.72%, the candidate from For the Future Yulia Bashkirova received 1.68% and the nominee from Our Land Mykhailo Klyuyev received 0,99% of the votes.
+The de jure mayor (chairman of executive committee of the city council) of the city is Ukrainian politician Vadym Boychenko.
+In the October 2020 local elections he was re-elected with 64.57% of the votes as a candidate of the Vadym Boychenko Bloc.
+In these mayoral elections Volodymyr Klymenko of Opposition Platform — For Life received 25.84% of the vote, self-nominated candidate Lydia Mugli received 4.72%, the candidate from For the Future Yulia Bashkirova received 1.68% and the nominee from Our Land Mykhailo Klyuyev received 0.99% of the votes.
 Voter turnout in the election was 27%.

+In the concurrent election in the council, the Opposition Bloc received a landslide victory.
+Out of a total of 54 deputies, 45 of them were part of the Opposition Bloc party, 5 were from Power of the People party, and 4 from Our Land party.

+On 6 April 2022, amidst the siege of the city, politician Konstantin Ivashchenko was installed by Russia as the mayor of Mariupol.
+He served as the de facto mayor until January 2023, when he was replaced with Oleg Morgun.

 Administrative division

-Mariupol is divided into four neighborhoods or "raions".
+Mariupol is divided into four urban districts.